ludiosarchive/nixos-playwright/README.md

 # nixos-playwright

-The `fix-playwright-browsers` program here patches the [playwright](https://github.com/microsoft/playwright)-downloaded browser binaries so that they can run on NixOS.
+`fix-playwright-browsers` patches the [playwright](https://github.com/microsoft/playwright)-downloaded browser binaries so that they can run on NixOS.

 ## Usage